https://oauth-openshift.apps.openshift-cluster.example.com

 Creating a cluster on GCP with CCS: You can install OpenShift Dedicated in your own Google Cloud Platform (GCP) account by using the CCS model.

-An OpenShift Dedicated cluster deployed on Google Cloud Platform (GCP) can be created in Private cluster mode, without any cloud resources.
-In this configuration, Red Hat uses Google Cloud Private Service Connect (PSC) to manage and monitor a cluster to avoid all public ingress network traffic.
-For more details, see Creating a GCP Private Service Connect enabled private cluster.
+Red Hat also recommends creating an OpenShift Dedicated cluster deployed on Google Cloud Platform (GCP) in Private cluster mode with Private Service Connect (PSC) to manage and monitor a cluster to avoid all public ingress network traffic.
+For more information, see Private Service Connect overview.

 Complete the steps in one of the following sections to deploy OpenShift Dedicated in a cloud account that is owned by Red Hat: